steven-exarcos/pass-documentation/developer-documentation/notification-service/ns-new-institution.md

 ## Prerequisites

-* **Email Service Configuration**: Gather your institution's email service settings (e.g., SMTP host, port, authentication details) and ensure the email service is fully operational and ready for integration with Notification Services.
+* Email Service Configuration: Gather your institution's email service settings (e.g., SMTP host, port, authentication details) and ensure the email service is fully operational and ready for integration with Notification Services.
-* **Familiarity with Notification Services**: Review the [Notification Services Knowledge Needed](./ns-know-need.md)
+* Familiarity with Notification Services: Review the [Notification Services Knowledge Needed](./ns-know-need.md)
-* **AWS SQS Queue**: Notification Services require an SQS queue for message handling.
+* AWS SQS Queue: Notification Services require an SQS queue for message handling.
 For testing purposes, you can use [LocalStack](https://www.localstack.cloud/) to simulate AWS services locally.

 ## Setup a Simple Configuration